DangerCove/dangercove.com/privacy.markdown

 Please refer to the Apple App Store privacy statement for more information: <a href="https://www.apple.com/legal/privacy/en-ww/">https://www.apple.com/legal/privacy/en-ww/</a>.

-### DevMate

-We sometimes release apps outside of the various App Stores through DevMate.
-They provide the following services for Danger Cove products:

-- DevMate hosts apps that can be downloaded outside of the App Store.
-- DevMate gives us anonymous insight in how often apps are downloaded.
-- DevMate gives us anonymous insight in whether apps are launched more than once.
-- DevMate allows us to gather voluntary feedback provided through our apps.

-When providing feedback, DevMate collects the following information:

-- Your name.
-- Your email address.
-- Your feedback.
-- You can optionally provide an anonymous system profile.

-Please refer to the DevMate privacy statement for more information: <a href="https://devmate.com/policy/">https://devmate.com/policy/</a>.

 ### Gumroad

 Sales of our license key activated digital products are processed by <a href="https://gumroad.com">Gumroad</a>, a US based online shopping platform which we feel handles your personal information with the care we demand.
 They provide the following services for Danger Cove products: